 The 34-acre farm near Totnes established on land secured by the Biodynamic Land Trust in September 2015, is now fully operational.
 Designed and run by the Apricot Centre applying biodynamic and permaculture principles, the farm achieved full biodynamic status in 2018.

 It’s been a busy and changeable summer at the farm.
 There are now ten acres of field vegetables, six polytunnels of fruit and vegetables, and five acres of YQ wheat.
 Two further polytunnels are being put up.
 They will be planted up with apricots and passion fruits to add to the fruit supplied directly to customers, which this summer included some small but mighty flavoursome melons.
 The other arable field is down to clovers, grazed by 150 hens that are laying fine eggs.
-In addition, the two Shetland cows Damson and Daffodil are in the Long Meadow which is now in good health with over 200 orchids counted in spring 2019.
-The other two fields are planted with over 300 fruit trees and another 400 trees are to go in this winter.
-The Centre has also taken on three new apprentices who are currently learning the joys of wet weather on the farm!
-All three have been initiated in the care of chickens with 75 new chickens joining the farm just before Christmas.
-This means egg production is thriving even in the winter months with shorter daylight hours.
+In addition, the two Shetland cows Damson and Daffodil are in the conservation grazed Long Meadow which is now a picture of health with over 200 orchids counted in spring.
+The other two fields are planted with 600 fruit trees as part of an agroforestry project.

 The farm, led by Marina and Mark O’Connell and Bob Mehew, has championed health and wellbeing from the outset, integrating therapy for children and families.